Binging Bubbly in France: Champagne Day Trip From Paris

 • Souvenirs

-Since we did not make it very far on this planned itinerary I would’ve only spent around $150 on the actual excursion…except I had prepaid for TWO Moët & Chandon Signature tastings, so that was kind of an L!
+Since we didn’t make it very far on this planned itinerary I would’ve only spent around $150 on the actual excursion…except I had prepaid for TWO Moët & Chandon Signature tastings, so that was kind of an L!
 Learn from my mistakes and only book nonrefundable excursions you’re confident you can make.
-Aside from this personal grievance I’m going to continue to lament about, the Veuve experience felt like an entirely reasonable price given the tasting lasted an hour and included a glass of champagne, and at our lunch destination the meal expense seemed cheap given the quantity of food we were served!
-That being said, the more extensive transportation route required here meant that this day trip from Paris cost more than the Palace of Versailles day trip we embarked on, so if you’re on a budget you may want to opt for the former adventure!
+Aside from this personal grievance I’m going to continue to lament about, the Veuve experience felt like an entirely reasonable price given the tasting lasted an hour and included a glass of champagne.
+At our lunch destination, the meal expense also seemed cheap given the quantity of food we were served!

 What to Wear in Champagne?